grow-ai-like-a-child/Psychophysics/README.md

-Below is a suggested **README** in English, with an expanded and more detailed structure.
-Feel free to adjust any sections to meet your specific needs:

----

 # Psychophysics Experiments (Stroop & Flanker)

-This project focuses on a set of **psychophysics tasks**, particularly variations of the **Stroop** and **Flanker** experiments.
+This project focuses on a set of **psychophysics tasks** for VLM, particularly variations of the **Stroop** and **Flanker** experiments.
 It provides scripts for generating stimulus images, preparing experiment parameters, running the experiments, and performing statistical analyses and visualizations on the resulting data.

 ## Table of Contents